Gardaí search for witnesses after act of 'mindless vandalism' in Tipperary Town. - Tipp FM

-Gardai are looking for witnessess to what’s been described as ‘mindless vandalism’ in Tipperary Town last weekend.
+Gardaí are looking for witnesses to what’s been described as ‘mindless vandalism’ in Tipperary Town last weekend.

-Three cars were scratched at Old Bohercrowe sometime on the Friday night in a semingly random attack.
+Three cars were scratched at Old Bohercrowe sometime on the Friday night in a seemingly random attack.

 Sgt Margaret Kelly says it’s left the owners of the car with massive bills to pay: